top of page

 BananaHarvest-2.jpg

-Eduardo Terzidis is a permaculture teacher and consultant, a writer and a yoga teacher.
+Eduardo Terzidis is a storyteller with an ecological heart.
 As an engineer, he wanted to help the world, yet he felt the need to “be out there”, learning and sharing with the very people who seek the same change he envisioned.
 At the core of his work is the understanding that global change needs to be carried from the inside out, recognising the intricate web of which we are part and being able to play our role in support of all life.
-Today he focuses on water management and agroforestry for mediterranean and provides 1:1 sessions to individuals to support them in manifesting their mission and dreams.
+Today he focuses on teaching and managing consulting projects as well as producing films and books.

 _DSF5704.JPG